Applying for the Resident Training Program

 - IMPORTANT : You must initiate a request for a USMLE score report to be submitted to us electronically through ERAS.

-The ERAS system will provide confirmation when your application materials have been delivered to the BIDMC.
+The ERAS system will provide confirmation when your application materials have been delivered to BIDMC.
 We request that you not telephone our office to reconfirm receipt of your application.
-If you believe there has been a problem with the delivery of your materials, please contact us by e-mail.
+If you believe there has been a problem with the delivery of your materials, please contact us by email.

 Deadlines & Application Review

-Our deadline for initial receipt of ERAS applications is October 15.
-The deadline for receipt of all supporting materials is November 1.
-Applications will be reviewed by the selection committee beginning in mid-September through the end of November.
+Our deadline for receipt of ERAS applications and supporting materials is October 15.
+Applications will be reviewed by the selection committee beginning in mid-September through November.
 All applicants will be notified by email by early December as to whether they have been granted an interview.
-Interviews are scheduled in mid-December and throughout January.
-Interviews are held only on six dates and applicants will be expected to attend either a morning or afternoon session.
+Interviews are scheduled in mid-November through December and occasionally early January.
+Interviews are held on nine dates and applicants will be expected to attend either a morning or afternoon session.

-Thank you for your interest in our Radiology training program.
+Thank you for your interest in our radiology residency training program.
 We wish you the best of luck in the application process and in your future career.